This article is in partnership with Sensodyne.

 Let’s make things inbox official!
 Sign up for the xoNecole newsletter for daily love, wellness, career, and exclusive content delivered straight to your inbox.

-Featured image by Getty Images
+Featured image by FOTOGRAFIA, INC./Getty Images